syn-namon/Neighbourhood-Crime-Rates-in-Toronto/README.md

 The Autoregressive Integrated Moving Average (ARIMA) model is a popular and powerful statistical method specifically designed for time series forecasting.

 This model is particularly beneficial as it combines three distinct processes to capture the underlying structure of the data:

-**Autoregression (AR):** Models the forecasting variable as a function of its own previous, or lagged, values in the time series (the "p" parameter).
+**Autoregression (AR):** models the forecasting variable as a function of its own previous, or lagged, values in the time series (the "p" parameter).

-**Integrated (I):** Uses differencing (the "d" parameter) to make the time series stationary, which is a requirement for accurate modelling.
+**Integrated (I):** uses differencing (the "d" parameter) to make the time series stationary, which is a requirement for accurate modelling.

-**Moving Average (MA):** Incorporates the dependency between an observation and a residual error from a moving average model applied to lagged observations (the "q" parameter).
+**Moving Average (MA):** incorporates the dependency between an observation and a residual error from a moving average model applied to lagged observations (the "q" parameter).

 In this project, the ARIMA model is applied to forecast the future crime volume for 2025 based purely on the historical patterns identified within the 2014 – 2024 data period.